sujit-saravanan/fast-list/README.md

 # fast-list
 Naive linked lists are infamous for being extremely slow for a variety of reasons, including but not limited to:
-1. Requestiong allocations for every single node.
+1. Requesting allocations for every single node.
 2. Scattering nodes/allocations all around the heap, resulting in poor cache locality and potential fragmentation.
 3. Requiring the overhead of 2 pointers(in a doubly linked list) along with your data.
 ##